About Megan

 That’s when I wrote a blog called 9 Things You Should Know About Dating a Fisherman.
 Emails trickled in from women worldwide thanking me for the post.
 As readers left comments, I kept writing, diving deeper into the nuances of the lifestyle to help others feel less alone, myself included.
 I niched my blog to the Partners of Commercial Fishermen (POCF) community, representing girlfriends, fiances, wives, and romantic partners of commercial fishermen.
 I chose the word “partners” because “fishermen’s wives” felt exclusive.
 Dating, engaged, married, or committed partners equally deal with the same joys and challenges of the commercial fishing lifestyle, and everyone deserves acknowledgment.

-I plan to expand the POCF community’s global reach and continue to network with other fishermen’s wives groups and commercial fishing organizations, both nationally and internationally, to create the necessary resources to support the community.
 I will continue to connect POCFs worldwide through a private online forum, a podcast with inspirational stories and actionable advice, a lifestyle blog filled with helpful resources, and daily social media Stories and posts to make partners feel seen, heard, and less alone in this unique and adventurous lifestyle.

 Here is a link to FAQs and Testimonials of POCFs in our community.
 I’d love to connect with you on Instagram, by email, through the podcast, and, of course, the private forum